dangets/presentations/thrust_intro/slides.md

 - Constant iterators take a single number and can keep returning that same number forever.

-...but let's keep sticking with `vector`s for now.
+...but let's keep using regular `vector`s and their iterators for now.

 ---